Greater-London-Authority/nowcast-birth-estimates/README.md

 proportion of subsequent actual births that sat within the stated interval across all sets of predictions.

-While there is insufficient data to assess the reliability at larger geographies, it can be concluded that the stated ranges underestimate the true 95% prediction intervals for both ITL2 and local authority districts.
+This shows that the stated ranges underestimate the true 95% prediction intervals for all geographies.

 <img src="man/figures/README-proportion within prediction interval-1.png" width="100%" />